jensrossbach/node-red-contrib-sony-audio-control/README.md

 Both outputs additionally contain the properties `msg.service`, `msg.method` and `msg.version` corresponding to the request.

 ### Event Node
 The event node of the Node-RED Sony Audio Control node collection is the interface to the notification API of Sony audio devices.
 It allows to subscribe for certain notification events of the different API services and provides the details of the notification on its output.
 The information provided at the output is in the format sent by the device and requires some knowledge of the API when used stand-alone.
 Therefore it is recommended to combine an event node with a filter node.
-If you still want to use the node stand-alone (because maybe the required filtering is not available through the filter node), you should read the specification of the [Sony Audio Control API](https://developer.sony.com/develop/audio-control-api/hardware-overview/api-overview).
+If you still want to use the node stand-alone (because maybe the required filtering is not available through the filter node), please refer to the Sony [Audio Control API](https://developer.sony.com/develop/audio-control-api/api-references/api-overview-2) reference for further information.

 ![Event Node](images/event_node.png)